 Its popularity has increased recently, often overlapping with the style of the Faux Documentary

 .
+(Pick any recent action film.)
 It can show up in non-live action works as well, see False Camera Effects

 Of course, jitter cam has also managed to gather a large Hate Dom